How to control Risk taking behaviour in your teenager

 #10 Be a good role model

 You are the educator of your child.
 They always seek guidance from you and your actions.
 They are observers of your actions.
 If you want your child be punctual, you should be on time.
-If you want your teens follow your rules.
-You should follow first.
+If you want your teens to follow your rules.
+You should follow them too.

-If your rash drive or jump signals.
-You then most likely have a teen who will rashly drive or jump signals.
+If you rash drive or jump signals, then, you will most likely have a teen who will drive rashly or jump signals.

 Read our related article How-To deal with teen sons – A father’s perspective

-Get to know about your teen friend circle and the people they are hanging out.
-Always get to know about the location of your teens or what they are up to.
+Get to know about your teen’s circle of friends and the people they are hanging out with.
+Always be informed about the location of your teens or what they are up to.

-Tell them there is a consequence of every action.
-By this, they take your family rules more serious.
+Tell them that there is a consequence for every action.
+When they see that you take the rules seriously, they will also take your family rules more seriously.

 #15 Encourage your teen to make some good friends

 Guide your teen about good and bad friends.
-Ask them to make new friend with good motivational energy.
+Ask them to make new friends with good motivational energy.

-Especially younger teens are more likely to take part in risky behavior in the presence of friends.
-And when the friend circle encourages it.
-You are in for some bruises and broken bones to say the least.
+Younger teens are more likely to take part in risky behavior in the presence of friends.
+And when the friend circle encourages it, you are in for some bruises and broken bones to say the least.

-You should educate your teen about right friends.
+You should educate your teen about the importance of having the right friends.
 To get some insights read our article How-to help your teen to choose right friends

 #16 Engage your teen with activities